brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 Jobs
 ^^^^

 * [　] Prepare résumé for technical writing positions.
+20170525: Wrote to RC Jobs to discussion position and whether application should go through RC or not; no response yet.
 * [　] Examine coding practice sites:

   * CareerCup